-- 1. Identify your strengths and weaknesses and the skills you already have - enjoy it.
-It can also help you to find out what you don't enjoy!2.Learn new skills and improve others such as teamwork and problem solving.
-You can get real examples to add to your CV - Develop your social skills meeting and talking to new and different people, from workplace colleagues to your potential boss! - 4.
+- 1. Identify your strengths and weaknesses and the skills you already have - as teamwork and problem solving.
+You can get real examples to add to your CV - 3.
+Develop your social skills meeting and talking to new and different people, from workplace colleagues to your potential - 4.
 Develop independence e.g. travelling to work - experience shows potential employers your 5.
-Gain confidence and feel proud of what you arbition and gives them a chance to get to achieved expect to see relevant work experience when you apply."
+Gain confidence and feel proud of what you achieved

 Work experience helps you learn about the industries you're interested in, and gives you meaty things to write about in future applications.
-For some sectors - education, for example - admissions and recruiting staff will 100%
+For some sectors - education, for example - admissions and recruiting staff will 100% expect to see relevant work experience when you apply.